 The SEOC is currently at level: 2

 The Individual Assistance (IA) Program includes the Individual and Family Grants (IFG) and Temporary Housing Grants (THG).
 IA provides financial assistance to disaster survivors through grants to assist individuals and families in the declared disaster area with serious losses not covered or not fully covered by their insurance or other financial sources or means.

 The mission of the Alaska DHS&EM Individual Assistance Program is to provide financial assistance to individuals or families whose:

 The IA Program is initiated when the Governor of Alaska declares a disaster in a specific geographic area which includes any part of the IA Disaster Grant Program.
 This program does not cover federal disaster response and recovery efforts.
 Should a State disaster declaration be followed by a federal declaration for the same event, individuals will need to apply for assistance from both programs.
-Joint Preliminary Damage Assessments (PDA) will be conducted to establish the need for federal assistance from the Federal Emergency Management Agency (FEMA).
+Joint Preliminary Damage Assessments (JPDA) will be conducted to establish the need for federal assistance from the Federal Emergency Management Agency (FEMA).
 Disasters that meet the parameters for a presidential disaster declaration will get FEMA assistance.
 Affected individuals can apply to FEMA through the FEMA website to be announced publicly at the time of a federal disaster, 1-800-621-FEMA, or at a FEMA Disaster Recovery Center (DRC).

 Individual and Family Grants (IFG) assistance is comprised of two provisions, Housing Assistance (HA) and Other Needs Assistance (ONA).